Chia-Network/chia-docs/docs/getting-started/timelords.md

 ---

 ## Timelord FAQ

 ### What are the hardware requirements for running a Timelord?

 There are no specific requirements as timelords are a fastest wins process.
 This means that those with higher end hardware are more likely to generate Proofs of Time than those with lower end hardware.
 Currently, a modern gaming PC with 8 cores and 8 GB of RAM is recommended.

 ### Can a Singe ASIC Compete with an ASIC Cluster?

 The nature of timelords is to create three VDF chains, one can create the chains themselves in parallel (i.e. one on each ASIC) but one cannot break down the VDFs themselves to parallelize them.
 This means that the ASIC cluster will always have an advantage but there are times when a single ASIC can reasonably compete.
 This almost always requires the block farming node to be closer in physical proximity to the single ASIC than to the ASIC cluster establishing a minor time advantage for the single ASIC

 ### Can I Overclock the ASIC to Get More Performance or Higher IPS?

 While one can overclock the ASIC we very strongly recommend against doing such.
 Overclocking the ASICs will lead to diminishing longevity of the machine and only provides a minor increase in performance making it inefficient to overclock an ASIC.

+### What OS is Compatible with Running a Timelord?

+It is recommended to use a linux OS to run timelords as these are the most performant.
+If running on a MAC, one can compile the chia repo from source and run the timelord services but this is currently only compatible with Intel chips and not compatible with the silicon chip.
+Windows is not recommended, due to restrictions on how [MSVC](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B) handles 128 bit numbers and how Python relies upon MSVC, it is not possible to build and run Timelords of all types on Windows.

+### What System Resources are most Important for an ASIC?

+The single thread speed is one of the most important factors for having a faster ASIC.

 ---